grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 The second hand curled around and came up level.
 In Hemi's head the boats were all in the exact position.
 His thick fingers tightened on the lever and then the muscles all the way down his arm to his shoulder tightened --- the lever had been resting and rusting peacefully for years.

 But it budged, then gave, then swung back.
 From above his head came a loud clang as the escape trunk hatch snapped open and back against the deck of the _Gnat_.
-Hemi could almost feel the intense weight of the water under the pressure of 3 atmospheres dropping into the escape trunk almost instantaneously.
+Hemi could almost feel the intense weight of the water under the pressure of three atmospheres dropping into the escape trunk almost instantaneously.
 He put his ear against the trunk.
 Through the cold damp steel he could hear the gentle bumping as his device lifted up and clear of the trunk.

 "The device is away Shakes!"
 Hemi called forward.